 You can see the small island Lobos from the coast and the bigger island Lanzarote as well!
 The waters around here are a serene colour.
 We actually sailed near Lobos during our Dolphin & Whale watching tour from Corralejo.

-The day before we left the island, was a day in the sand dunes and beach paradise, walking in what felt like endless sands, laying sunbathing in a small fortress of rocks at the beach at Playa El Bajo Negro and swimming in the sea.
-Free and open.
+The day before we left the island, was a day in the sand dunes and beach paradise.
+We walked in the endless sands, lay sunbathing in a small fortress at Playa El Bajo Negro and swam in the sea.
 It was March and not as warm as I would have liked.
 The sea breeze was cool but as long as you were under direct sun, it was warm.

 We had the chance to watch some coastal birds too.
 These Sanderlings (Calidris alba) were on the beach often, foraging by the shore.
 I spent a nice afternoon photographing them – enjoy these images!

 Where we stayed in Corralejo

 Av.
 Corralejo Grandes Playas, 83, 35660 Corralejo, Las Palmas, Spain